Dimitri Baramki: Biography

 Dimitri Baramki was born in Jerusalem, then in the Ottoman Empire's Mutasarrifate of Jerusalem, to a Palestinian Christian family.
 He studied at St. George's School, Jerusalem.
 He was appointed Student Inspector, Special Grade, in the Department of Antiquities of the British Mandate government from September 1927.
 At the beginning of 1929 he was promoted to Inspector.
 In 1934, he completed his academic studies at the University of London.
 From 1938 to 1948 he served as chief antiquities inspector in place of Robert Hamilton, who was appointed director of the department.
 In 1945 he was appointed Senior Archaeological officer.

 During his years in Palestine, Baramki published many articles, mainly in the Quarterly of the Department of Antiquities in Palestine (QDAP) journal, on various sites - from the Bronze Age tombs to Byzantine churches.

 In 1937, Baramki was the first person to identify the in situ Ayyubid text in the village mosque of Farkha, dating to 606/1210.

 From 1934 to 1948 he conducted excavations and investigations at Hisham's Palace in Jericho.
 Baramki found the graffiti that mentions Hisham ibn Abd al-Malik and accordingly dated the construction of the palace (a statement that was later rejected) to the years of his rule (724–743), contemporary to Qasr al-Hayr al-Gharbi in Syria.

 Baramki's doctoral thesis, submitted in 1953 to the University of London, dealt with Umayyad architecture and relied on the findings of his excavations at Hisham's Palace.

 As part of his work in the Jericho area, Baramki discovered the Shalom Al Yisrael Synagogue in 1936.

-At the end of the British Mandate in May 1948, Dimitri Baramki led Jerusalem's Rockefeller Museum for a short time.
+At the end of the British Mandate in May 1948 (during the Nakba and the partition), Dimitri Baramki led Jerusalem's Rockefeller Museum for a short time.

 There was talk of being appointed head of the Department of Antiquities of the West Bank on behalf of the Jordanian government, but he chose to work at the American School of Oriental Studies in Jerusalem as a consultant and librarian.
-In 1950 and 1951 he continued excavations in the Jericho area in cooperation with the American archaeologist James Leon Kelso.
+In 1950 and 1951 he continued excavations in the Jericho area in cooperation with the American archaeologist James Leon Kelso, prior to the 1967 Israeli occupation.

 In 1952, Baramki was invited to serve as curator of the Archaeological Museum at the American University of Beirut, Lebanon, where he taught until his retirement in 1975.